hashicorp/packer/website/source/docs/builders/openstack.html.markdown

   or `rackspace-uk`.

 * `region` (string) - The name of the region, such as "DFW", in which to launch the server to create the AMI.
+If not specified, Packer will attempt to read this from the `SDK_REGION` or `OS_REGION_NAME` environmental variables.

 * `source_image` (string) - The ID or full URL to the base image to use.
   This is the image that will be used to launch a new server and provision it.

 * `username` (string) - The username used to connect to the OpenStack service.
-  If not specified, Packer will attempt to read this from the `SDK_USERNAME` environment variable.
+  If not specified, Packer will attempt to read this from the `SDK_USERNAME` or `OS_USERNAME` environment variable.

 Optional:

-* `openstack_provider` (string) - A name of a provider that has a slightly different API model.
-Currently supported values are "openstack" (default), and "rackspace".

 * `project` (string) - The project name to boot the instance into.
 Some OpenStack installations require this.
-By default this is empty.
+If not specified, Packer will attempt to read this from the `SDK_PROJECT` or `OS_TENANT_NAME` environmental variables.

+* `provider` (string) - A name of a provider that has a slightly different API model.
+Currently supported values are "openstack" (default), and "rackspace".
+If not specified, Packer will attempt to read this from the `SDK_PROVIDER` or `OS_AUTH_URL` environmental variables.

 * `ssh_port` (int) - The port that SSH will be available on.
 Defaults to port 22.